Azure-Samples/communication-services-javascript-quickstarts/callautomation-quickstart/README.md

 - Dev-tunnel. download from the following [Dev-tunnel download](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows)

 # Dev tunnels setup
-- run `.\devtunnel user login` and login with your msft account or `.\devtunnel user login -g` for github
+- run `devtunnel user login` and login with your msft account or `devtunnel user login -g` for github
-- run `.\devtunnel.exe host -p 5000 --allow-anonymous` to begin hosting. copy the url similar to `https://9ndqr7mn.usw2.devtunnels.ms:5000/` that is returned
+- run `devtunnel.exe host -p 5000 --allow-anonymous` to begin hosting. copy the url similar to `https://9ndqr7mn.usw2.devtunnels.ms:5000` that is returned

+# *For a presistent dev tunnel
+- run `devtunnel create --allow-anonymous` and note the id.
+Similar to 4bt7fzff.usw2
+- run `devtunnel port create -p 5000`
+- run `devtunnel host <id>` to begin hosting. copy the url similar to `https://9ndqr7mn.usw2.devtunnels.ms:5000` that is returned

 ## Setup empty project
 1. Create a folder for our project and in it run